Popular Front of India: Funding of Anti-CAA Protests

 On 1 January 2020 Union law minister Ravi Shankar Prasad stated that PFI may have played a part in violence surrounding some protests against the Citizenship (Amendment) Act (CAA).
 The Enforcement Directorate also informed the Ministry of Home Affairs and is investigating a Prevention of Money Laundering Act probe.
 However PFI has denied any link with any protest against the CAA in the country and called it a cheap campaign against it.

 Creation of an Islamic State in India

 In 2017, India Today, in an undercover operation, interviewed Ahmad Shareef, a founding member of PFI and the managing editor of PFI mouthpiece Thejas.
 In the interview, when questioned whether the motive of PFI and Sathya Sarini is to convert India into an Islamic country, he said "All over the world.
 Why only India?
 After making India an Islamic state and then they will go to other states".
-He also admitted that PFI had picked up funding from the Middle East in the past and transferred it into India through hawala channels.
+He also admitted that PFI had picked up funding from the Middle East in the past and transferred it into India through hawala channels.The PFI wanted to establish Islamic rule in India by 2047 as per the NIA.